Xabaril/BeatPulse/README.md

 5. Request *BeatPulse* to get liveness results.

-You can read more about *BeatPulse* configuration and other features ( cache, authentication... ) on the [specific documentation section.](./doc/beatpulse.md)
+For more information about *BeatPulse* configuration and other features ( cache, authentication... ) see the [specific documentation section.](./doc/beatpulse.md)

 ## UI